 2 - Particle Board sub floors

-Particle board sub floors were used in new construction in the 1970s and 1980s under carpet as a less expensive sub floor option than plywood.
+Particleboard sub floors were used in new construction in the 1970s and 1980s under carpets as a less expensive subfloor option than plywood.

 If you are replacing a carpet with a new carpet, no additional prep is needed.

-However if you are installing a hard surface flooring, your only option would to be to use a floating type hardwood, laminate, or a luxury vinyl tile or plank.
-A glued or nail down flooring choice would require either removing the particle board and/or adding a suitable plywood sub floor.
+However, if you are installing a hard surface flooring, your only option would be to use a floating type hardwood, laminate, or a luxury vinyl tile or plank.
+A glued or nail-down flooring choice would require either removing the particleboard and/or adding a suitable plywood subfloor.

 3 - Uneven sub floor

 Here again, carpet can hide a multitude of sub floor issues.